 What is a Cornish Game Hen?

 Despite what some people say, a Cornish Hen is not just a baby chicken.
 It is actually a breed of chicken.
-They have actually been bred specifically for the commercial use – they don’t lay legs very well, but the make for a tasty dinner!
+They have actually been bred specifically for commercial use – they don’t lay legs very well, but they make for a tasty dinner!

 With that said, traditional cornish game hens are young, females that are butchered when they are just a few weeks old.